 Why Is My Magnolia Tree Leaves Turning Yellow?

-Magnolias are some of the most wonderful trees used for landscaping.
+Magnolias are some of the most incredible trees used for landscaping.
 However, sometimes there are problems with them, and we’ll talk about one of those today.

-Lack of watering during dry weather is the main reason why magnolia leaves turn yellow.
-Root rot, nutrient deficiency, and too much sun can also cause magnolia leaves to turn yellow.
+QUICK ANSWER: Lack of watering during dry weather is why magnolia leaves turn yellow.
+Root rot, nutrient deficiency, and too much sun can cause magnolia leaves to turn yellow.

 Nutrient deficiency